-Based on the estimation of the accumulated value of fixed asset in the base year of 1951, the compilation of the annual total investment in fixed asset (TIFA) data, the depreciation rate, and the derivation of implicit deflator data series in section 2.1, the accumulated fixed asset model can be obtained for all 31 provincial-level administrative units in mainland China from 1951 to 2020 (Figure 3Figure 3).
-By 2020, the total estimated value of fixed asset in China reaches 589.31 trillion Chinese yuan (in the 2020 price level).
-Shandong and Jiangsu have the highest accumulation of fixed assets, amounting to 50.12 and 49.36 trillion Chinese yuan, respectively.
-Tibet and Ningxia have the lowest accumulated fixed assets, with 1.51 and 3.01 trillion Chinese yuan, respectively.
-In comparison, the provincial GDP ranking in 2020 issued by the Chinese government shows that Guangdong and Jiangsu have the highest GDP of 11.12 and 10.28 trillion Chinese yuan, respectively.
-The GDPs of Tibet and Qinghai are the lowest, at 0.19 and 0.30 trillion Chinese yuan, respectively.
-When further calculating the ratios between the accumulated fixed assets and GDP, as illustrated in Figure 4Figure 4, their ratios differ among provinces and change across temporal periods.
+Based on the estimation of the accumulated value of fixed assets in the base year of 1951, the compilation of the annual total investment in fixed-asset (TIFA) data, the depreciation rate, and the derivation of implicit deflator data series in Sect.
+2.1, the accumulated fixed-asset model can be obtained for all 31 provincial-level administrative units in mainland China from 1951 to 2020 (Fig. 3).
+By 2020, the total estimated value of fixed assets in China reached CNY 589.31 trillion (at the 2020 price level).
+Shandong and Jiangsu have the highest accumulation of fixed assets, amounting to CNY 50.12 trillion and CNY 49.36 trillion, respectively.
+Tibet and Ningxia have the lowest accumulated fixed assets, with CNY 1.51 trillion and CNY 3.01 trillion, respectively.
+In comparison, the provincial GDP ranking in 2020 issued by the Chinese government shows that Guangdong and Jiangsu have the highest GDP of CNY 11.12 trillion and CNY 10.28 trillion, respectively.
+The GDPs of Tibet and Qinghai are the lowest, at CNY 0.19 trillion and CNY 0.30 trillion, respectively.
+When further calculating the ratios between the accumulated fixed assets and GDP, as illustrated in Fig. 4, their ratios differ among provinces and change across temporal periods.
 Therefore, it may introduce significant uncertainties in seismic loss estimation if the accumulated fixed assets are derived by multiplying the GDP by a stationary exposure correction factor, as done in some previous studies (Chen et al., 1997; Jaiswal and Wald, 2013; Sarica and Pan, 2022; Wang et al., 2009), although this method is quite convenient.

-It is also noteworthy that in Figure 4Figure 4, there are two abnormally high fixed asset/GDP ratios in the 1960s, which are 26 for Anhui province in 1962 and 120 for Ningxia province in 1963.
-For Anhui province, this is related to its exceptionally high fixed assets in 1962, as indicated in Figure 3Figure 3.
-For Ningxia province, this is related to its abnormally low GDP in 1963, which is only 0.01 billion Chinese yuan (in the price level of 1963) and around 1/40 of its neighboring years, as recorded in Table 31-4 of DCSNBS (2009).
-For some provinces (Tibet, Guizhou, etc.), as shown in Figure 4Figure 4, fixed asset/GDP ratios are lower than one before the 1980s.
-This can be explained by the rough estimation made in the determination process of the initially accumulated fixed assets as well as the lack of an official and standard method in the compilation of economic indicators in the early periods after 1949, which also leads to the irregularly intertwined asset-changing trends modelled for different provinces in Figure 3Figure 3.
+It is also noteworthy that in Fig. 4, there are two abnormally high fixed-asset / GDP ratios in the 1960s, which are 26 for Anhui Province in 1962 and 120 for Ningxia Province in 1963.
+For Anhui Province, this is related to its exceptionally high fixed assets in 1962, as indicated in Fig. 3.
+For Ningxia Province, this is related to its abnormally low GDP in 1963, which is only CNY 0.01 billion (at the price level of 1963) and around 1/40th of its neighbouring years, as recorded in Table 31-4 of DCSNBS (2009).
+For some provinces (Tibet, Guizhou, etc.), as shown in Fig. 4, fixed asset/GDP ratios are lower than 1 before the 1980s.
+This can be explained by the rough estimation made in the determination process of the initially accumulated fixed assets, as well as the lack of an official and standard method in the compilation of economic indicators in the early periods after 1949, which also leads to the irregularly intertwined asset-changing trends modelled for different provinces in Fig. 3.